 Catch-up bookkeeping, also known as clean-up bookkeeping, is not for the faint of heart.
-We always recommend that you call in the experts for a professional ghostbusting.
+We always recommend that you call in the experts for professional ghostbusting.
 But if you’re eager to get started on your own, you can follow these tips to get the ball rolling.

 Clear the Cobwebs

 First, you’ll want to get in control of your invoicing and accounts receivable.
 This is the best place to start because it leads to cash in the door, which is the lifeblood of your company.

 Review your accounts receivable records and ensure that you’ve sent all of your client invoices.
 If you have good customers that are just slow at paying, give them a call and ask them for payment.
 If you have any outstanding bad debt, now is the time to prepare to do a bad debt writeoff.

 Next, review your accounts payable and ensure you have a good grasp on what you owe your suppliers.